karavan66/PerfTrack/README.md

 - Qt 4 with SQL database support for your DB of choice
 - Psycopg 2.4 if you choose to use PostgreSQL

-An installation script that covers several Linux distributions (Ubuntu versions, RHEL, CentOS), `install.sh`, is included in the source tree.
-This script will attempt the following:
+An installation script, `install.sh`, is included in the source tree.
+The script covers several Linux distributions (Ubuntu versions, RHEL, CentOS).
+It will attempt the following:

 - install package dependencies appropriate for the distribution